Autoequivalences of the tensor category of Uq(g)-modules

 As the vector $\bar\xi_\mu\otimes\xi_\eta$ is cyclic, this means that $f\E=\chi(\mu)c(\nu)f$.
 Since this is true for all $f$, we conclude that $\E$ acts on the isotypic component of $\bar V_\mu\otimes V_\eta$ with highest weight $\nu$ as multiplication by $\chi(\mu)c(\nu)$.
 In other words, $\E$ acts on the isotypic component of $V_\mu\otimes V_\eta$ with highest weight $\nu$ as multiplication by $\chi(\bar\mu)c(\nu)$.
 It follows that

 But by assumption \eqref{econd} the element $\E$ is the identity on the isotypic component of $V_\mu\otimes V_\eta$ with highest weight $\mu+\eta$, so by considering the above identity on this isotypic component we conclude that $\chi(\bar\mu-\bar\eta)=1$.
 Thus $\chi$ is the trivial character and $\sigma\E=\E\sigma$.
-This finishes the proof of Proposition~\ref{pcond} and hence of Theorem~\ref{tmain}. \ep
+By \cite[Corollary~4.4]{NT4} we then get that $\E=1$.
+This completes the proof of Proposition~\ref{pcond} and hence of Theorem~\ref{tmain}. \ep

-By a result of McMullen~\cite{McMul} any automorphism of the fusion ring of $\CC_q(\g)$, mapping irreducibles into irreducibles, is implemented by an automorphism of the based root datum of $\g$, hence by an automorphism of the Hopf algebra $U_q\g$.
-Hence, similarly to~\cite[Theorem~2.5]{NT5}, we get the following consequence of Theorem~\ref{tmain}.
+As our first application we will classify Drinfeld twists, relating the coproducts on $U_q\g$ and $U\g$, that do not necessarily respect braiding.